alwynvanwyk/army-of-agents/README.md

 Actually, it will make the most sense with the Subscription Oracle use case.
 Auggie today available for public access - coolios!

+Okay, so here's my current workflow with Auggie!
+- Workspace dir with all projects related to a project; for example ECS.
+Auggie indexes up to 500,000 files across all of these repos!
+- Spin up an agent for each workstream; for example, one agent for USSD enhancements, another for the subscriptions oracle, another for the Telerivet callback server, and one more for the SUPA and BEAN token implementation.
+- Each agent has its own 'state' dir in the workspace /docs dir where I ask it to "Before we continue, summarize our decisions, constraints, interfaces, and next steps in ≤200 lines.
+This becomes the only source of truth.
+Save this summary to ecs/docs/agent1/state-<timestamp>.md".
+- Then, when I start a new session, I ask the fresh agent to "Before we start, review the documents in ~/github/\_workspace/ecs/prd to understand the full scope of the ECS project.
+Then review the specific State file regarding the current state of the project at ~/github/\_workspace/ecs/docs/agent????."
+- Once the new agent session is well prepared, I set up a tasklist in Auggie and ask the agent to "Review the tasklist and break it down into step-by-step tasks.
+Add these tasks to the tasklist and execute the tasks one-by-one until finished.
+Pause to ask me clarifying questions at any time."
+Today, I hope to have 4 agents running - how to keep up with all of their questions and to review what they deliver?! :)

 ---

 # OUTDATED